lucaseduardoveras/BDML-ex2-template-LucasVeras/conclusions.md

 # Write here a short conclusion of the exercise.
 That is, answer in less than
 50 words the last two questions of the notebook of today's class.
+The elimination of ifluential observations has diminished the magnitude of the mean income coefficient and turned the male coefficient to be insignificant.
+Once we delete the outlier observation, the male coefficient resume being significant and the mean income coefficint diminished further.
+This could be seen as that a few observations such as the influential ones were pushing the mean income coefficient higher, while inusual observations could also affct the magnitude of the coefficient.